Fundraising: Direct marketing in fundraising

 The techniques of direct marketing have been adapted in the nonprofit sector.
 The alignment of direct marketing approaches with fundraising is believed to have facilitated its adoption by associations in the mid-1970s.
 The results obtained through the intensive use of direct marketing techniques triggered increasing interest from associations.
 While only a few dozen were using major direct marketing channels in 1975, several hundred commonly utilize them today.

 In the case of associations, direct marketing enhances the anonymity and intimacy of donations, but it can also serve as a tool for developing visibility and image.

 Automatic withdrawals and street fundraising

 Many associations have transformed their one-time fundraising into automatic withdrawal collections following the example of Doctors Without Borders.
-This progression is similar to that resulting from another form of fundraising introduced in France in the early 21st century, "street fundraising".
+This progression is similar to that resulting from another form of fundraising introduced in Austria in 1995: "street fundraising".

 Street fundraising involves recruiting new donors in public places, approaching them to introduce the association and propose support for its actions through assured automatic withdrawal donations.
 Unlike traditional fundraising, it does not collect cash or checks.
 It usually involves promises of donations.
 Street fundraising aims to establish a dialogue, create a connection with donors, often younger, engaged, and loyal.

-Dimensions

-There are two dimensions to Fundraising – Donor Acquisition and Donor Retention.

-Donor Acquisition refers to acquiring or addition of new donors.

-Donor Retention, as the name implies, refers to retaining of existing donors.

-The efforts of the Fundraising team should be primarily focused on acquisition, while also ensuring that acquired donors are retained as happy repeat donors.
-It is a common mistake to either over-burden existing donors with funding requests or under-serve them to the point of disengagement.
-For effective fundraising to occur, the systems and operations in place, including reporting, should be organized to ensure that both new and existing donors are not just satisfied, but delighted to support.